devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 2.
  *  Path of the file to get the content from or a string, that should be inserted.
  * (Optional) Name of a placeholder
+ * (Optional) Line number where u want to insert your code.
+(Possible lines are: 1...n+1 for N = number of existing lines.
+File cant be empty)
 #### example
 changeFile("cobigenexample/core/src/main/java/com/example/application/cobigenexample/customermanagement/dataaccess/api/CustomerEntity.java", { "file": "files/Placeholder.java", "placeholder": "private static final long serialVersionUID = 1L;" })
 #### details